Deconstructing Cycle Time in Software Development

 Developers' Burnout

 Engineers may struggle with numerous WIP PRs due to an unmanaged and heavy workload, in turn reporting lengthier coding and rework times.
 Reviewers are more likely to become overburdened by the sheer volume of review requests at the end of a sprint than by a steady stream of PRs.
 This limits reviewers’ own coding time as their coding skills start deteriorating and causes a large number of PRs to be merged without review, endangering the quality of the code.
+To address these challenges, teams can streamline code reviews with AI-powered PR summaries for faster, more efficient approvals and improved code quality.

 The team experiences a high cycle time as reviewers struggle to finish their own code, the reviews, and the rework, and they suffer burnout.
+Reducing cycle time and workload not only helps prevent burnout but also significantly improves developer happiness and overall team morale.

 Lack of Sanity Checks